 Notifications are sent within seconds of event occurrence.
 Twitch takes extra steps to ensure your notifications are received, even if your servers are down.

-Webhooks adheres to the W3C WebSub specification, a popular implementation that is successfully deployed throughout the industry.
+Webhooks adhere to the W3C WebSub specification, a popular implementation that is successfully deployed throughout the industry.
 As stated in the spec:

 WebSub provides a common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP web hooks.
 Subscription requests are relayed through hubs, which validate and verify the request.
 Hubs then distribute new and updated content to subscribers when it becomes available.
 WebSub was previously known as PubSubHubbub.